 We also include a measure of adaptive behaviour with all cognitive assessments.
-Adaptive behaviour refers to daily living skills- that is, what someone is able to do without the assistance for others.
+Adaptive behaviour refers to daily living skills i.e. what someone is able to do without the assistance of others.
 Understanding a person’s daily living skills assists with support planning and funding applications.
 This information is gathered via an online questionnaire, and the measures that we usually are the Vineland Adaptive Behaviour Scales- Third Edition (VABS-3) or the Adaptive Behaviour Assessment System- Third Edition (ABAS-3).

-Cognitive assessments need to be conducted face to face, and so are not available via telehealth.
+Cognitive assessments need to be conducted face-to-face in one of our clinics (Chatswood, Baulkham Hills, Coffs Harbour and Alstonville), and are not available via Telehealth.

 The Telehealth process is largely unchanged from face-to-face assessment.
 The only difference is that conversations will happen online rather than face-to-face.
 Please note only autism assessments can be conducted via Telehealth.